ishaan-awasthi/COOK/README.md

 ```
 git clone https://github.com/ishaan-awasthi/COOK
 ```
-Create a new Java project in your preferred IDE.
-I'm partial to IntelliJ IDEA for Java, which automatically creates all the directories for the JDK.
-Whichever IDE you prefer, copy the Java class files from your clone to the `/src/` subdirectory in your created project.
+Create a new C++ project in your preferred IDE.
+I'm partial to VSCode for C++, makes the compilation process pretty simple.
+Whichever IDE you prefer, copy the .cpp and .h files from your clone to the `/src/` subdirectory in your created project.

 COOK programs are written line-by-line in `.txt` files.
-After cloning the repository, you'll need to edit the following line in the `Main.java` class to reference your COOK program:
+After cloning the repository, you'll need to edit the following line in the `main.cpp` class to reference your COOK program:
 ```
 Scanner scanner = new Scanner(new File(new File("").getAbsolutePath()+"/src/sample.txt"));
 ```
 The standard stream for both output and error handling (as well as runtime user input; see the section on COOK's <a href="https://github.com/ishaan-awasthi/COOK?tab=readme-ov-file#very-limited-standard-library">Standard Library</a>) is the process terminal of your IDE.
-After writing your code, you'll execute it via `Main.java` in your IDE itself.
+After writing your code, you'll execute it via `main.cpp` in your IDE itself.